 This dish calls for glutinous rice, which also goes by the appropriate name of sticky rice.
 According to the great digital know-it-all, Wikipedia, legend claims that sticky rice “was used to make the mortar in the construction of the Great Wall of China.
 Chemical tests have confirmed that this is true for the city walls of Xian.”
 (Just thought I’d share.)
 You can find sticky rice at Asian markets or at grocery stores that have a good international section.
 You can order it online, too.
 Actually, I imagine this pudding would be delicious made with any kind of rice, it would just wind up with a different texture and/or color.
 And you’ll probably have to adjust the quantity of water given here.
 If you do experiment with other types of rice, come back and post a comment about the results!

-1 cup glutinous black rice
+- 1 cup glutinous black rice

-½ teaspoon table salt
+- ½ teaspoon table salt

 - ⅓ cup sugar

-3½ cups water
+- 3½ cups water

-1 15-ounce can coconut milk, divided
+- 1 15-ounce can coconut milk, divided

 - Add salt, sugar, and water to saucepan and bring to a boil.
 Reduce heat to low and simmer, covered, until rice is cooked and most of the water is absorbed (1½ to 2 hours).
 If you like rice pudding with a firmer texture let more of the water absorb; if you like a wetter texture, leave a little more water in the saucepan.
 All that really matters is that the rice is fully cooked.